-The reviewer has a crucial role in influencing the doctor's perceived value of the practice visit, RPR and the extent doctors make changes following their review.
+The reviewer has a crucial role in influencing the doctor's perceived value of the practice visit, RPR and the extent that doctors make changes following their review.
 Reviewed doctors highlighted the value of an objective view on their practice from someone they respected.
-Most responding doctors reviewed for the first (83%) and second (83%) times reported their reviewer demonstrated appropriate skills to evaluate their practice (Figure 8).
+Most responding doctors reviewed for their first RPR (83%) reported their reviewer demonstrated appropriate skills to evaluate their practice (Figure 8).